robtomatkins/Woodland-Warriors/README.md

 ## Testing
 <hr>

+- I have tested the site to ensure it is fully repsonsive on mobile devices, ipads, laptops and desktops.
+I used devtools to do this.

+- I have confirmed the form input fields all require entry and the email address field will only accept and email address.

+- I have tested that the website works in Safari, Chrome and Firefox

 - ### Bugs
+    - No bugs found
 <br>
 <br>

 - ### Unfixed Bugs
+    - No unfixed bugs
 <br>
 <br>

 - ### Validator Testing
+    - HTML
+        - No errors detected when code input into W3C validator.
+    - CSS
+        - No errors detected when code input into W3C CSS validator.
+    - Accessibility
+        - I have checked the site is accessible by running it through lighthouse in devtools.

 ![Screen shot from lighthouse](../Woodland-Warriors/assets/images/lighthouse-score-screenshot.jpg)